 Why do you think this was a valuable experience, and how will you apply it to your future endeavors in dance?

 This experience was extremely valuable, as I exposed myself to a foreign dance language.
 For three months, I was out of my comfort zone and constantly challenging myself in a country halfway around the world.
 I learned how one of the foremost contemporary dance companies in the world operates, and I am beyond grateful for the experience.
 I had the opportunity to meet dancers, large donors, see performances, deal with ticket sales, partake in classes, learn fundraising techniques, navigate a completely new city, and more.

 Would you recommend this internship (or similar ones) to other dance students, if so, why?

 Without hesitation, I would recommend this internship to other dance students.
 I cannot even begin to describe how remarkable my experience was, and I truly hope other students can have a similar experience as I did.
 I highly recommend dance students to reach out to companies they are interested in interning for, as this was not even listed on their website.
 I sent an email to a random email I saw online and they happened to be looking for summer interns.

 To find out more about Batsheva, check out their website here!

-For more information on our upcoming dance events click here!
+For more information on Emory Dance's upcoming events, click here!